 Git is also the foundational software for GitHub, a platform for sharing open-source software projects.
 If you plan to share your future projects with the public via GitHub, be sure to learn the basics of Git first.

-I’ve talked a lot about what coding languages developers use to drum up websites.
+We’ve talked a lot about what coding languages developers use to drum up websites.
 However, the code itself isn’t the entire story of what a web developer does.

 Especially in the beginning stages of your learning, you’ll find yourself spending less time writing the code and more time thinking about what code you’re going to write.
 This is because a big part of any developer’s job is first figuring out how to solve problems computationally.